(v)

 MUBI, movie poster of the day_011322

-our poster for jane schoenbrun’s debut feature film, we’re all going to the world’s fair, was selected as movie poster of the day today. a huge thank you to adrian curry for his continued interest and support of our work.
+our poster for jane schoenbrun’s debut feature film, we’re all going to the world’s fair, was selected as MUBI’s movie poster of the day today. a huge thank you to adrian curry for his continued interest in and support of our work.

 _category